 What Are The Factors That Affect The Service Life Of Sanitary Diaphragm Valves?

-Let the sanitary diaphragm valve work at a large opening as much as possible from the beginning, such as 90%.
+Let the tank bottom diaphragm valve work at a large opening as much as possible from the beginning, such as 90%.
 In this way, cavitation, erosion and other damage occur on the head of the valve core.
 As the valve core is damaged, the flow increases, and the corresponding valve is closed a little more.
 In this way, it is continuously damaged and gradually closed, so that the entire valve core is fully utilized until the valve core root and sealing surface are damaged.

 2. Method of increasing the working opening of sanitary diaphragm valve to improve service life